 HMO stands for health maintenance organization.
 Here, a monthly payment allows you to see any doctor within the HMO group.
 However, seeing a doctor is not as seamless as making an appointment.
-Before your HMO can cover your consultation, you must first meet with your PCP, or primary care provider.
+Before your HMO will pay for your consultation, you generally must first meet with your PCP, or primary care provider.
 Your primary care physician is your normal doctor that you see when you need a check-up, or when you need advice or treatment concerning general medical issues.

 You will speak with your PCP about the type of HMO specialist you wish to see, and your PCP will decide whether you in fact qualify for the appointment.
 For example, if you suffer from sinusitis, before you can see a sinus surgery specialist you must first meet with your regular doctor, who may approve you for the consultation with the specialist.

 Another potential problem concerning HMOs occurs in the event that you wish to see a specialist that is not among the group of doctors who subscribe to the HMO group.
 In this instance, the doctor is referred to as “outside” the HMO.
 You must contact your HMO directly in order to obtain clearance to meet with the outside doctor, but it is not common practice to receive an approval.
 Therefore, if you have an HMO insurance plan, you are essentially limited to the doctors that exist within the HMO group.
-On the bright side, you will pay lower rates because the HMO contracts how much to pay for doctors, procedures and medication.
+On the bright side, you will pay lower rates because the HMO is able to pay discounted rates to in-network doctors.

 Preferred Provider Organization (PPO) Plans

 The second type of insurance you can buy is called a Preferred Provider Plan (PPO).
 Similar to an HMO plan, you pay a monthly fee in order to have access to a certain network of doctors that subscribe to the plan.